19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Ancestry.md

 ## Ancestry Abilities
 Are designed to be minimal and only represent the essential magical component of the ancestry.
 ## Languages
-By default, all Ancestries are assumed to speak common, language translation between different cultures is not a common feature of the default setting, it is better for the desired gameplay if everyone can understand everyone.
+By default, all Ancestries are assumed to speak common, language translation between different cultures is not a feature of the default setting, it is better for the desired gameplay if everyone can understand everyone.
 ### Knowing Languages
 If the GM plans language to come up in game, then the following should apply.
 Each ancestry has an ancient language that their scholars would know for historical texts.
-You can know a number of ancient languages equal to your intelligence at character creation (you need not know the language of your ancestry).
+If your [Favored Ability](../Favored%20Ability.md) from your [Background](../Backgrounds.md) is [Intelligence](../Chosen%20Statistics/Intelligence.md), you may have learned up to 2 ancient languages prior to character creation (you need not know the language of your ancestry).